 Allergies and vaccination

 Are you allergic to one or more of the ingredients in the vaccine?
 Or did you have a severe allergic reaction after the first vaccination which was probably caused by the vaccine?
-Then the doctor at the vaccination centre may send you to your GP.
+The vaccination doctor will assess if you can be safely vaccinated by the Municipal Public Health Service (GGD).
+The doctor may refer you to your GP.
 If necessary, the GP can refer you to an allergist for assessment.
-The allergist will advise whether it is safe for the vaccination to be administered by the Municipal Public Health Services (GGDs).
+In that case, the allergist will advise whether it is safe for the vaccination to be administered by the GGD.